WorldVistA/VistA/Documentation/plan-6-monographs/cprs-unicode.rst

 in order to distinguish it from VistA Imaging, we decided to call it Plan 6.
 The objective of the project is to allow VistA to be easily modified by international users for use in their own countries in local languages and local dates.
-It is not intended to be a through implementation in a specific language.
+It is not intended to be a thorough implementation in a specific language.

 One of the first stages of OSEHRA's Plan 6 work is for CPRS to be able to talk to VistA in UTF-8.
 Since Delphi XE (released in 2009), Delphi supported Unicode